 There's no debating that the 2017 Los Angeles Dodgers are an all-time great team.

 At 91-38 they currently hold the best record in baseball by leaps and bounds and by any measure, are all but guaranteed to wrap up the number one overall seed heading into the MLB postseason this October.

 The Dodgers have been on a record setting pace all season long and have written their name in the history books along the way.

-On Wednesday, they recorded their 80th win of the season to extend their lead to 16.5 games over the Arizona Diamondbacks in the National League West and became the fastest team in franchise history to reach 80 wins in a season.
+On August 9, they recorded their 80th win to become the fastest team in franchise history to reach that mark in a season.